CoreyC315/Cloud-Cafe-Order-Stream/Documentation/phase 2 Azure functionality/readme.md

 where Functions.OrderProcessor is working great and taking in the new orders!

-We have successfully made an
+We have successfully made a working and functioning database now